Deploying Container Orchestration with Docker Swarm

 In terms of hardware, for Docker Swarm to work, we would need to deploy Metric Insights across a minimum of two application servers (with each server serving as nodes for the containers to run on).

-Please see Operating system Linux package requirements for v6.1+ for host server linux package requirements.
+See Operating system Linux package requirements for v6.1+ for host server Linux package requirements.

 One downside of Docker Swarm is the ability for host nodes to be auto-managed, meaning if a host node goes down, a new replacement node is not automatically brought up for the swarm (as is typically the case with Kubernetes/OpenShift).